 While you and your preschool children are preparing the food, there are some things you will want to discuss with them.
 You should discuss how the food reached their local grocers or why it is best to clean all fruits and veggies before consuming them.
 There are many other topics you can discuss during this fun preschool lesson - for instance, the shapes of the foods and their colors.
 Below are the lesson plan talking points to get you started:

-papayas: are grown in Hawaii and are a large herb that grows on a stalk- color, deep yellow_
+- papayas_: are grown in Hawaii and are a large herb that grows on a stalk- color, deep yellow_

-red grapes: are grown in almost every country and they grow on a vine, three years after being planted- color deep red or purple
+- red grapes: are grown in almost every country and they grow on a vine, three years after being planted- color deep red or purple

-kiwi: are grown in China and in the U.S. in the state of California, they grow on a vine- color, green and brown
+- kiwi: are grown in China and in the U.S. in the state of California, they grow on a vine- color, green and brown

-pineapple: originally in Brazil, but migrated here in southern Florida, they grow as a plant- color, yellow
+- pineapple: originally in Brazil, but migrated here in southern Florida, they grow as a plant- color, yellow

-coconut: originally South Asia or South America, they grow on a large palm tree about 30m tall usually- color, white
+- coconut: originally South Asia or South America, they grow on a large palm tree about 30m tall usually- color, white

 Note: You could mark off the places on the map or globe before starting for quicker reference.
 Spending time with your kids is valuable, but teaching them at the same time ensures that they are healthy and smart.